influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 influxd-ctl backup .
 ```

-Otherwise, you should create a full backup before proceeding.
+Otherwise, create a full backup before proceeding.
 The following command uses the [backup syntax originally introduced in version 1.2](https://docs.influxdata.com/enterprise_influxdb/v1.3/guides/backup-and-restore/#syntax)
 to create a full backup of your cluster and it stores that backup in the current directory.

 ```
 influxd-ctl backup -full .
 ```
-You should start by upgrading the meta nodes first ensuring that the meta cluster is healthy, before proceeding to the
+Upgrade the meta nodes first, ensuring that the meta cluster is healthy, before proceeding to the
 data nodes.

 ### Repeat the following steps for each meta node in the cluster